forsberg/forsberg.github.io/CV.md

 2018/2019

-: football coach for F12 (girls born 2012) at Linghems Sportklubb, coaching daughter and her teammates.
+: Football (Soccer) coach for F12 (girls born 2012) at Linghems Sportklubb, coaching daughter and her teammates.

 > - Included a 2-day course in leadership skills and techniques for being a coach to kids, arranged by the
     Swedish National Football association.